jsgroth/jgenesis/ARCHITECTURE.md

 For the most part, the backends interact with the frontends through trait implementations.
 The backends implement traits that enable frontend features including save states and rewind.
 The frontends provide trait implementations to the backends that enable the backends to display video frames, output audio samples, and persist any save files (e.g. for a cartridge with battery-backed SRAM).
 The frontends are also responsible for passing current emulated controller state to the backends (i.e. which buttons are currently pressed).

-## Crates
+## Common Crates

 ### `jgenesis-common`

-Contains traits that define the interface between the emulation backends and the emulation frontends, as well as some dependency-light common code that is used across many of the other crates (e.g. helper extension traits and audio resampling).
+Contains traits that define the interface between the emulation backends and the emulation frontends, as well as some dependency-light common code that is used across many of the other crates (e.g. helper extension traits).

 ### `jgenesis-proc-macros`

-Custom derive macros used across many of the other crates.
+Custom derive macros and other proc macros used across many of the other crates.

 ### `cdrom`

 Contains code for reading CD-ROM images in CUE/BIN or CHD format.

+### `dsp`

+DSP (digital signal processing) code, used primarily for audio-related functionality (e.g. resampling).

+## CPU Crates

 ### `z80-emu`